This is a story from an English Newspaper in 2023 about EVs and misinformation.

-All batteries, including those in electric vehicles, have a positive and negative terminal.
-The words we use to talk about electric vehicles are similar, since they have both positive and negative ends.
-People who have never set foot in an electric vehicle nor driven one form opinions towards the technology based on positive and negative reporting.
-In this post we highlight some messaging about EVS: A Plus and Mind End (and Game).
+All batteries, including those in electric vehicles, have a positive and negative end.
+Those who have never set foot in an electric vehicle or driven one seem to have lots of opinions towards the technology.
+These opinions are based on positive and negative reporting so in this post we highlight the ‘plus and minus’ end game.

 Part One: Naming the EV

-The end game is that labelling electric vehicles as “Clean Air” is both positive and negative.
-On the one hand it frames the discussion around the public health benefits but also leads to analysis that casts doubt on the legitimacy too.
+The end game is that labeling electric vehicles as “Clean Air” is both positive and negative.
+On the one hand it frames the discussion around the public health benefits but also casts doubt on the claim.

 Part Two: Naming the ELITE

 The framing is not so subtle here – ELITE gets your attention because it connotes that the government is providing a subsidy for the well-to-do.
-Electric vehicles are not egalitarian.
 Furthermore, the government is providing ‘loopholes,’ or extras for the privileged.
-Is the ELITE a viable message?

 Part Three: Muddled Messages

-Electric vehicles are in the public cross-hairs these days because of controversy over the $7500 rebate and pressure on both the Environmental Protection Agency (EPA) and the California Energy Commission (CEC) to roll back mandatory EV requirements.
-Again, there is a frame in which the reporting takes place.
+Electric vehicles are in cross-hairs these days because of controversy over their $7500. rebate and pressure on both the Environmental Protection Agency (EPA) and the California Energy Commission (CEC) to roll back mandates.

-As the House of Representatives in Washington votes on this issue, a recent Associated Press (AP) new story that covers the story appears to present both sides.
-The Representatives from Kentucky and Virginia claim that mandates for EVs (1) lead to high prices for all vehicles, both gas and electric (2) increase reliance on China, and (3) strain our electric grid.
-This is a muddled way of opposing the EPA and CEC mandates.
-Increased reliance on Chinese vehicles isn’t a plus yet it would lower the price of all vehicles.
-Adding concern about the strain on the power grid introduces and frames yet a new problem for electric vehicles, not the traditional environmental one about cobalt mining and battery production.
+As the House of Representatives in Washington votes on this issue, a recent Associated Press (AP) new story appears to present both sides.
+It says that representatives from Kentucky and Virginia claim that mandates for EVs (1) lead to high prices for all vehicles, both gas and electric (2) increase reliance on China, and (3) strain our electric grid.
+This is muddled.
+Increased reliance on Chinese vehicles isn’t a plus yet it lowers the price of vehicles.
+A potential strain on the power grid frames yet a new problem for electric vehicles, not the traditional environmental issues about cobalt mining and battery production.

 Return of the ZEV: